gruntwork-io/terraform-google-sql/examples/client-certificate/README.md

 # Client Certificate Example

-This folder contains an example of how to create client certificates for [Google Cloud SQL](https://cloud.google.com/sql/) database instance.
+This folder contains an example of how to create client certificates for [Cloud SQL](https://cloud.google.com/sql/) database instance.
 There can be only one pending operation at a given point of time because of the inherent Cloud SQL system architecture.
-This is a limitation on the concurrent writes to a CloudSQL database.
+This is a limitation on the concurrent writes to a Cloud SQL database.
 To resolve this issue, we will create the certificate in a separate module.

 Creating the certificate while there are other operations ongoing will result in `googleapi: Error 409: Operation failed because another operation was already in progress.`